-Class Expectations 2
+Class Expectations 3

-Course Materials 3
+Course Materials

 Assignments & Due Dates

-Exam Info 4

 Journal Article Critque Format

-Deadlines for Research Proposal
+Deadlines for Research Proposal 7

 Research Proposal Format.

-7
+Exam Info

-Schedule & Readings 9
+Schedule & Readings 10

-Learning Strategies 10
+Learning Strategies

-University & Department Policies 11
+University & Department Policies 15

-TEACHING PHILOSOPHY & CLASS EXPECTATIONS
+TEACHING PHILOSOPHY

-My primary goal in the classroom is student engagement, and I strive to get you invested in the content by providing clear expectations, well-defined learning objectives, and consistent feedback, with the goal of fostering self-directed learning.
-During lectures, I will refer to the learning objectives explicitly and build in formative, in-class assessments to check for your understanding and keep you engaged with the lesson.
+My primary goal as an educator is student engagement and I strive to get you invested in the content by providing clear expectations, well-defined learning objectives, and consistent feedback.
+During lectures, I will refer to the learning objectives explicitly and build in formative assessments to check your understanding and keep you engaged with the lesson.

-The most critical factor determining your success in any course is attendance.
-Come to class, take good notes, and then review and outline the material presented.
-Attendance will be recorded, and you will do poorly in this course if you do not attend lectures and discussion group sessions.
+The most critical factor determining your success in any course is participation.
+Watch pre-recorded lectures, take good notes, and then review and outline the material presented.
+Use Piazza to post questions and help answer your classmates' questions; attend virtual office hours to request clarification about a lecture concept and participate in guided practice; interact with me and each other during synchronous discussion group sessions via chat and/or webcam and audio.
+Participation with course content on Canvas will be logged and will be reflected in your final mark; you will do poorly in this course if you do not view pre-recorded lectures and participate in synchronous discussion group sessions.
 Finally, come to me or your TA if you need help, ideally as early as possible.
-Successful students are those who are not afraid to ask for help.
+Successful students are those who ask for help.
 You will enjoy the material much more if you understand it.
 Don't wait until it's too late to rectify the problem!

-This course will include learning experiences using both lecture and discussion.
-I really value your contributions to both lectures and discussions and expect you to come to each class prepared.
+This course will include learning experiences using both asynchronous, pre-recorded lectures and synchronous discussion groups.
+I really value your contributions and expect you to come to each synchronous session prepared.
 Usually we will spend about one week per each major topic (see the Course Schedule later in this syllabus).